ExFace/Core/Docs/Security/Authorization/Authorization_points/Data_AP.md

 The `add_filters` condition of the policy will now ensure all CRUD operations will contain a filter of the username of the current user.

-### Allow access to different objects, that belong to a compana
+### Allow access to different objects, that belong to a company

 It is possible to restrict access to multiple objects using a single policy.
 This is very handy if you need users to see only data associated with their company, project or similar.